Eddie Izzard: Charity work

 On 27 July 2009, with only five weeks' training and no significant prior running experience, Izzard began seven weeks of back-to-back marathon runs (with Sundays off) across the UK to raise money for Sport Relief.
 She ran from London to Cardiff to Belfast to Edinburgh and back to London, carrying the flag of the country—England, Scotland, or Wales—in which she was running.
 In Northern Ireland, she carried a self-designed green flag bearing a white dove.
 The blog Eddie Iz Running documented the 43 marathons in 51 days, covering at least 27 miles per day (totalling more than 1,100 miles), ending on 15 September 2009.
+The BBC reported that Izzard took 5 to 10 hours per marathon.
 Izzard received a special award at BBC Sports Personality of the Year in 2009 for these achievements.
 In March 2010, she took part in the Sport Relief Mile event.

 On 16 February 2016, the BBC announced that Izzard would attempt to run 27 marathons in 27 days through South Africa for Sport Relief.
 The significance of the number 27 came from the number of years Nelson Mandela was held in prison.
 In total, she would aim to run more than 700 miles in temperatures of up to 40 °C. Izzard had attempted such a project in South Africa in 2012, but withdrew due to health concerns.
 She completed the first marathon on 23 February 2016, completing the marathon challenge on 20 March 2016 at the statue of Mandela in front of the Union Buildings in Pretoria.
 Because she had spent a day in hospital, she had to run two consecutive marathons on this last day.
 She raised more than £1.35M for Sport Relief.
 A BBC documentary detailing the feat was broadcast on 28 March.

-On 8 December 2020, Izzard announced that she would attempt to run 31 marathons, and perform 31 stand-up gigs, in the 31 days of January 2021 to raise money for a range of charities including Fareshare, Walking With The Wounded, Care International, United to Combat Neglected Tropical Diseases, and Covenant House.
+On 8 December 2020, Izzard announced that she would attempt to run 31 marathons and perform 31 stand-up gigs, in the 31 days of January 2021 to raise money for a range of charities including Fareshare, Walking With The Wounded, Care International, United to Combat Neglected Tropical Diseases and Covenant House.
 The series of marathons raised in excess of £275,000.